 Timrod was the name of a character I ran during my hard core playing days as a youth.
 Actually, that doesn't do him justice; he was a serial character that I and others in my gaming group ran.
+Let me explain.
 He was the token cleric in our party when none of the players wanted to play one; a very common problem in our campaigns.
-The original Timrod was my henchman, and I named him in a direct and blatant attempt to annoy an itinerant player in our group whose name was Rodney.
+The original Timrod was my henchman, and I named him in a direct and blatant attempt to annoy an itinerant player in our group whose name was Rodney. .
 And, to further the insult, I played the ‘Rod—we always allowed the PCs to “run” their own henchmen—as a sycophant who was more dedicated to my PC than to his chosen deity.

 Timrod was prevalent for a couple of years during jr. high and then the franchise died out when we started taking the game a bit more seriously in high school.
 Besides, the player whom Timrod was created to annoy had left the fold.
-So the ‘Rod had been dormant for almost 2 years when I decided to bring him back, but this time elevated to the role of PC.
+The ‘Rod had been dormant for almost 2 years when I decided to bring him back, but this time elevated to the role of PC.
 He was a half elven Cleric/MU and, like his predecessors, was somewhat lacking in self esteem; he had a low charisma and I drew a particularly unappealing character sketch of him.
-Actually, until I drew the sketch I had intended to run an elven fighter/magic user, but after finishing the drawing, I knew immediately that this dude was Timrod the Next.
+Actually, until I drew the sketch I had intended to run an elven fighter/magic user/yoga instructor, but, after finishing the drawing, I knew immediately that this dude was Timrod the Next.
 But Timrod needed to be a cleric; so a few abilities were re-arranged, “half’ was added to his race—as Per PHB, only NPC elves could be clerics—and voila!

-Unlike his predecessors who often tended to be boisterously sycophantic or aggressively disgruntled, he was brooding and sullen (unusual for a character run by a 15 year old boy, no?), though kind and helpful to those he felt worthy of trust.
+Unlike his predecessors who tended to be either boisterously sycophantic or aggressively disgruntled, he was brooding and sullen--unusual for a character run by a 15 year old boy, no?--though kind and helpful to those he felt worthy of trust.
 He simultaneously revered and resented all full elven characters and magic users.
-He felt his role as cleric was a burden to him and was confounded by his own limitations as a MU—we played with the race-level limits for PCs as per the PHB.
+He felt his role as cleric was a burden to him and was confounded by his own limitations as a(n) MU—we played with the race-level limits for PCs as per the PHB so he was limited to 8th level MU and 5th level cleric if I remember correctly.
 I decided that he was the child of a great human wizard whose legend cast a shadow on his life long after the parent's death.
-He sought out the career in the cloth to, hopefully, gain recognition and acceptance in the elven culture of his mother.
+He sought out the career in the cloth to, hopefully, gain recognition and acceptance in the elven culture of his mother with only mild success.

 Because, I think, he was such a departure from the stable of rogue-ish fighters and good-natured thieves that were my main fare as a player, Timrod eventually became my iconic character.
 He was seen as moody and complex by other party members and they often went to some length to placate him.
 This, of course, was an extreme reversal of fortune for the Timrod franchise.
 Most telling, he was the only one of my characters that no one else ever played.
-While it was a common practice for us to alternate DMs within a single campaign, usually if the DM had a PC in a particular adventure, his character was passed off to one of the other players.
+While it was a common practice for us to alternate DMs within a single campaign; usually, if the DM had a PC in a particular adventure, his character was passed off to one of the other players to run.
 But if I was running a dungeon and the players wanted T-rod to take part, I ran him as an NPC.